fibo/dflow/gh-pages/specification.md

   * cannot be the name of an injected function: `arguments[0]` ... `arguments[N]`, [reserver keys][reserved-keys] like `this` and `return` are not allowed.
   * cannot start with a *dot*, *ampersand* or *at sign*: names `@foo`, `&bar`, `.quz`, `.quuz=` and `.quuuz()` for an additional function are not allowed.

-### Arrow functions
+### Arrow functions and `new`

-If a task string does not match with some of the builtin functions above and neither some addition function provided, but it contains an arrow `=>` *dflow* engine will try to eval it.
+If a task string does not match with some of the builtin functions above and neither some addition function provided, but it contains an arrow `=>` the *dflow* engine will try to eval it.
 Yes, I know, *eval is evil* but think about using an arrow function.
 By adding this feature to the specification, you can create a task like `x => x * 2`.

+I admit I failed to resist the eval temptation, in deed there is also another type of tasks that uses it.
+If a task starts with the four characters *new *, i.e. `new` plus a space, it is evaluated.
+Yes, you can write `new Date` and it will return a date.

 Note that the evaluation is performed on compile time.